 - On a large kitchen cloth (or whatever you have) place the roll of dough and limit each one of them with the cloth itself, folding it a little so that it remains as a barrier (see photo).
 Cover with nylon or plastic wrap so that they do not dry and leave to rise until it doubles in volume.
 The leavened time will depend on the ambient temperature at that time.

 - Once the breads have been leavened, carefully transfer them to a baking dish previously sprayed with vegetable spray or smeared in oil.
-With a sharp knife make cuts crosswise.
+Once the breads have fermented, carefully transfer them to a baking dish previously sprayed with vegetable spray or oil.

-- Bake at a temperature between 220-250 degrees (482 °F) for 20-30 minutes.
-Place a container (oven safe) with half a glass of water on the oven floor at the time of baking to generate the necessary steam and to prevent the bread from drying out.
+- Bake at 220-250 °C / 428-482 °F for 20-30 minutes.
+Place a container (for oven) with half a glass of water (when baking) on the oven floor.
+In this way, the necessary steam is generated that prevents the bread from drying out.